analyticsinmotion/chatgpt-sentiment-analysis-in-excel/README.md

 <!-- DESCRIPTION -->
 ## 1. Description

-With our Excel Custom Function Add-in you can make direct calls to ChatGPT for NLP capabilities such as text Moderation and Sentiment Analysis.
+With an Excel Custom Function Add-in you can make direct calls to ChatGPT for NLP capabilities such as text Moderation and Sentiment Analysis.
 Results from ChatGPT will be returned to your worksheet almost instantly.
 <br /><br />